stamat/poops/README.md

 ### Watch (optional)
 Sets up a watcher for your project which will rebuild your files on change.

-`watch` propery accepts an array of paths to watch for changes.
+`watch` property accepts an array of paths to watch for changes.
 If you want to watch for changes in the `src` directory, just add it to the `watch` array:

 ```json
 {